Mat-Nishi/fox-puzzle-simulator/README.md

 # 🦊 Fox in the Hole Puzzle

 This app is a simulator for the **Fox in the Hole** logic puzzle.
 The goal is to catch a hidden fox that moves around the holes after each guess.
 Your task is to find the smallest sequence of moves that guarantees finding the fox.
-The app simulates all possible games, so even if there is one possible game where the fox could avoid being found, you lose!
+The app simulates all possible games, so even if there is one possible game where the fox could avoid being found, the game goes on!

 ## 🚀 Features